WebFiori/docs/installation.md

 - Type the following command and press Enter: `php -v`
 - If the command outputs information about the PHP version and configuration, the installation is successful.

--- Note: For production environments, a dedicated web server application like [Apache](https://cwiki.apache.org/confluence/display/httpd/PHP), [Nginx](https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/), or [IIS](https://learn.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis) is strongly recommended.
+> **Note:** For production environments, a dedicated web server application like [Apache](https://cwiki.apache.org/confluence/display/httpd/PHP), [Nginx](https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/), or [IIS](https://learn.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis) is strongly recommended.

 ### Installing Composer